Do you want to send your emails to your customers with your own sender email address? You can configure it easily with Raklet!

 Setting up with your domain name provider's assistance

 Don't know who your domain name provider is?
-Click here then enter your domain name in the field and click the Search button.
-Within the search results – or further down in the raw details – look for the name of your domain name provider in the Registrar field.
+Click here, enter your domain name, and click Search.
+Look for the name of your provider in the Registrar field.

 Please assist me with my domain name setup <MYDOMAIN.COM>

-by adding the following DNS record to it:
+by adding the following DNS records to it:

 - CNAME-1